 Looking how to get from Athens Airport to Patras in Greece?
 This travel guide describes how to get to Patras from Athens Airport by car, bus, train and even bicycle!

-Getting to Patras from Athens Airport
+How to get from Athens Airport to Patras in Greece

 I was recently asked how to get from Athens Airport to Patras by a reader.
 After answering them, I thought it would be a nice Greece travel article to add here.

-There are several ways of getting from the Athens Airport to Patras in Greece.
+Basically, there are several ways of getting from the Athens Airport to Patras in Greece.
 You can drive, get a combination of buses, taxis and the suburban railway, or even cycle!

 Athens Airport to Patras by car